|

 About Yer Beadmaker

 The decision to pursue lampwork full-time was a major creative and professional shift for me.
 Literature and music (preferably as loud as possible) were my first loves.
 Before I was kissed by the flame, I lived in the East Village in New York City, and worked as a writer for Rolling Stone.
 Between 1984 and 1999 I traveled all over the world, got to meet a lot of my musical idols, and developed a number of great and inspiring friendships that endure to this day.
 It was a blast, and you can probably still find some of my old magazine articles online.
+In 1998, Penguin Books published my biography on the rock band Pearl Jam.

 Louisiana is where I went to high school and where most of my family still lives, and in 1999, I left Manhattan and returned here to recover from book-induced burnout and a badly broken heart.
 My stay was only intended to be temporary, but I enjoyed living closer to my family, not to mention the more bearable cost of living and the warmer climate.
 I decided to stay for a while.
 I had learned the Tiffany method of stained glass fabrication while still in New York, and this led to an interest in hot glass work.
 By the time I relocated to Louisiana, I had read a number of books on glass beadmaking the only form of flameworking I could really do without investing thousands of dollars in my own furnace, it was the most logical choice and when I recognized that an unused workshop on my mother's property would make a perfect studio space, I wasted no time in converting it.
 Bluff Road Art Glass was born then and there.